 We evaluate the translation quality (in terms of BLEU) and the decoding speedup (average time to decode a sentence) of SynST compared to competing approaches.
-In a controlled series of experiments on four different datasets (En \leftrightarrow De and En \rightarrow Fr language pairs), 6 we find that SynST achieves a strong balance between quality and speed, consistently outperforming the semi-autoregressive SAT on all datasets and the similar LT on the only translation dataset for which Kaiser et al. (2018) report results.
+In a controlled series of experiments on four different datasets (En \leftrightarrow De and En \rightarrow Fr language pairs),6 we find that SynST achieves a strong balance between quality and speed, consistently outperforming the semi-autoregressive SAT on all datasets for which Kaiser et al. (2018) report results.
 In this section, we first describe our experimental setup and its differences to those of previous work before providing a summary of the key results.